-- Provide details of postgraduate research programmes over the past five years, including through joint collaborations within or external to the University.
-An overall analysis of these trends should be provided for each programme. - Outline the recruitment plans and markets for each programme, including aligning with the University's strategy for widening participation and international student recruitment.
+- Provide details of postgraduate research programmes (Masters by research and/or PhD) over the past five years, including through joint collaborations within or external to the University.
+An overall analysis of these trends should be provided for each programme. - Outline the recruitment plans and markets for each programme, including aligning with the University's strategy for widening participation sustainability and international student recruitment.
 In analysing the 5-year data what patterns/challenges/successes are emerging for the school?
-What is the School's retention rate? - What supports are provided by the school for its research students or postdocs on induction, mentoring, financial support, graduate employment?
-Are there areas for enhancement? - How does the school evaluate and quality assure its programmes and the student learning experience?
-How is feedback managed?
+What is the School's retention rate? - What supports are provided by the school for its research students or postdocs on induction, mentoring, academic supports, financial support, graduate employment?
+Are there areas for enhancement? - How does the school evaluate and quality assure its research programmes and the student learning experience?
+How is feedback managed? - How does the School ensure that its programme or module design meets the legislative requirements of the International Qualification mark for its international learners?